-- 7.21 Assessment Extension applications will be determined and the student notified of the outcome via Curtin College email under normal circumstances within three (3) working days.
-If it is not possible to determine the outcome of the application within this normal timeframe, the student will be notified of reasons for the delay and the expected date they will be advised of the outcome. - 7.22 If an application for Assessment Extension is rejected, the decision-maker will provide reasons for their decision, alert them to their right to appeal and inform them how to proceed with an appeal. - 7.23 A student who fails to complete the assessment task for which they received the extension at or by the new specified due date/time will forfeit the right to any further extension.
-A further extension will only be considered if a student can demonstrate that ongoing or additional exceptional circumstances outside of their control impacted their ability to complete the assessment task. - 7.24 If a student repeatedly submits applications for Assessment Extensions at a unit or program level, the Program Manager may require the student to take further action to ensure appropriate support mechanisms are investigated and provide evidence of action undertaken (e.g. establish or update a Curtin College Learning Access Plan (LAP), meet with relevant staff).
-The Program Manager retains the right to reject the application. - 7.25 Students submitting an assessment after the new specified due date/time will be subject to a penalty as per the Late Assessment section of this procedure. - 7.26 If the reason the assessment task was not able to be completed by the new specified due date/time was due to circumstances other than those described in the original application, the student will complete and submit a new application form. - 7.27 Assessment Extension will not be used to allow a student to repeat a unit in a future study period.
+- 7.18 Assessment Extension applications will be determined and the student notified of the outcome via Curtin College email under normal circumstances within three (3) working days.
+If it is not possible to determine the outcome of the application within this normal timeframe, the student will be notified of reasons for the delay and the expected date they will be advised of the outcome. - 7.19 If an application for Assessment Extension is rejected, the decision-maker will provide reasons for their decision, alert them to their right to ask for a Formal Review of the decision. - 7.20 A student who fails to complete the assessment task for which they received the extension at or by the new specified due date/time will forfeit the right to any further extension.
+A further extension will only be considered if a student can demonstrate that ongoing or additional exceptional circumstances outside of their control impacted their ability to complete the assessment task. - 7.21 If a student repeatedly submits applications for Assessment Extensions at a unit or program level, the Program Manager may require the student to take further action to ensure appropriate support mechanisms are investigated and provide evidence of action undertaken (e.g. establish or update a Curtin College Learning Access Plan (LAP), meet with relevant staff).
+The Program Manager retains the right to reject the application. - 7.22 Students submitting an assessment after the new specified due date/time will be subject to a penalty as per the Late Assessment section of this procedure. - 7.23 If the reason the assessment task was not able to be completed by the new specified due date/time was due to circumstances other than those described in the original application, the student will complete and submit a new application form.

+7.24 Assessment Extension will not be used to allow a student to repeat a unit in a future study period.